wowrj/rjzhu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm an undergraduate student of Chemistry at the school of chemistry and molecular engineering in ECNU.
-My research interests include using computational methods to Explore biological systems and protein drug binding pocket information.
+My research interests include using computational methods to explore biological systems and protein drug binding pocket information.
 {style="text-align: justify;"}